x00tex/hackTheBox/Boxes/linux/Retired/jewel/README.md

 	  " TOTP_AUTH

 * we can use that same code in any Oauth app to create that Verification code for sudo. i use this chrome [authenticator](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?hl=en) addon
-  * but success is not that easy, because in 2FA depend on clock time and if both ends time is diffrent while generating code it never works.
+  * but success is not that easy, because in 2FA depend on clock time and if both ends time is different while generating code it never works.

-* spend so much time try to sync with the box time and then found [oathtool](https://packages.debian.org/sid/oathtool) that run from terminal and creats OTP using totp code.
+* spend so much time try to sync with the box time and then found [oathtool](https://packages.debian.org/sid/oathtool) that run from terminal and create OTP using totp code.

 * My technique is to upload the oathtool in the box and run form the box so that i don't need to sync box time and my machine time because i'm running on same box.
   * but this is not easy because oathtool is not a single executable binary file, it depends on some Shared libraries and while running the oathtool binary it give an error of missing library: